yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

 - **Tip Racks (20 µL & 300 µL)**:
   - Place the tip racks in the designated positions for the P20 and P300 pipettes (as shown in the Opentrons App).

 - **Abgene™ 96-Well Plate**:
   - Place the plate on the magnetic module deck for pipetting and magnetic bead handling.

 - **Magnetic Module GEN2**:
   - Position the magnetic module in the appropriate slot to handle bead separation.
+  - **Extra magnets** have been added to enhance bead separation during the cleanup step.
+These magnets ensure better capture and separation of the beads from the supernatant.
-  - Ensure the 3D printed spacer is placed correctly on top of the magnetic module for optimal performance.
+  - Ensure the **3D printed spacer** is placed correctly on top of the magnetic module for optimal performance.

 Refer to the [deck setup image](docs/images/deck_setup.png) for a detailed visual guide.